nainarazz/nainacodes.com-old/content/posts/global-state-using-react-hooks/global-state-using-react-hooks.md

 };
 ```

-In line 22, we have created a context object called `myContext`.
+We have created a context object called `myContext`.
 This object will contain our **global state** and we have initialized it with the values in the `defaultState` variable.
 It includes `isAuthenticated` and `contacts` (list) properties.

-In line 24 we export a function that calls `useContext` to access the data.
+Then we export a function called `useStateContext` that calls `useContext` to access the data.
 We will use this function in our components in order to access values in our state.

 At the end of the file, we export a `StateProvider` component.
 This component simply returns the **provider component** returned by our context object.
 We pass an object that has our state and dispatch function as values to our provider component.
 We will wrap our child components with `StateProvider` so that they will be able to get access to the values we pass.